paramientos/marygen/readme.md

 5. **Translation errors**:
    - Error: Various Google Translate API errors
    - Solution: Ensure you have an active internet connection and that the language codes you're using are valid.
 Check the Google Translate documentation for supported language codes.

+6. **Route generation issues**:
+   - Problem: Unwanted routes being added to routes/web.php
+   - Solution: Use the --no-route option when running the marygen:make command to prevent automatic route generation.

 ## Contributing